-The AMETHYST EDITIONS imprint champions emerging queer writers who employ genre-bending narratives and experimental writing styles, and complicates the conversation around American LGBTQ+ experiences beyond a coming out narrative.
+The AMETHYST EDITIONS imprint champions emerging queer writers who employ genre-bending narratives and experimental writing styles, and complicates the conversation around American LGBTQ+ experiences beyond a coming out story.
 AMETHYST EDITIONS is curated by artist and author Michelle Tea.

 CURRENTLY AVAILABLE FROM AMETHYST EDITIONS: